Sprintax Tax Filing Resources

 Each tax season CGU current International Students learn more about filing their U.S. federal and state tax returns as well as Form 8843 through Sprintax.

 International students may request a code to use with the Sprintax tax software for those filing nonresident tax returns.
-2021 Request Form will be available soon.

 Refer to the IRS website for additional information on tax filings.